HarisJavedskipq2022/TodoApp-Training/README.md

 # Todo-App

-It is based on the domain driven design (DDD) and has layered/clean architecture with different design patterns, OOP based.
+It is based on the domain driven design (DDD) and has layered/clean architecture with different design patterns, OOP based application.

 ## Acknowledgements